jkobject/jkobject.github.io/_drafts/idea.md

 ---
 title: "Draft Ideas"
-excerpt: "Where I am writing the curreent ideas I have in the hope to turn them either into a project, an article or a call for research"
+excerpt: "Where I am writing the current ideas I have in the hope to turn them either into a project, an article or a call for research"
 sitemap: true
 permalink: /my_ideas/
 layout: default
 published: false
+tags:
+- Biology & Medecine
+- Frustrations and Solutions
+- Sustaining Humanity
+- Justice & Society
+- philosophical thoughts
+- AI
+- On Consciousness
 ---

+### 1 trillion cell project v1

+_see  1 trillion cell project first_

+we deeply sequence an ipsc at different time points while having it transition into an organoid. we then try to model, using learnt from spatial sc transcriptome profile, a cellular automata to get the same phenotypic behavior.

+### 1 trillion cell project

+sequence for : 1000 humans at  100,000 different time point in their development.
+-> 10,000,000 different datapoints.
+the state of all their different cell types in different parts of their body.
+I would say at least a 100,000,000 cells. and RNAseq these cells (and protein seq as well?). at 20,000 reads per cells.
+(so gather: 2,000,000,000,000,000,000 reads, 100,000,000,000,000 transcriptomes)
+a 4000Pb matrix, 10Pb of data.

+and learn to approximate it with a cellular automata.
+Once that can be done and the mapping state-transcription has been learnt. you can find the equilibrium states and how to nudge the transcriptome to get back at equilibrium.
+Thus alleviating aging and aging relate diseases.

+### About solving the issue with today's (social or not) (media or not) (science or not) issues

+This is mainly the same issues: people's and the system's ability to disentangle the truth from the wrong, the people with agenda to the true connaisseurs?
+How to disentangle the data backed info from the fake news, the one second stupid info to the true game changers?

+It is about one system's ability to self reflect, about one system's ability to pick knowledgeable people from non knowlegeable people and to curate the true information.

+This is exactly what is not happening in today's "broad" communication platforms.

+1. the true information is shared by knowledgeable people on that topic.
+2. knowledgeable people on topic often form a community over that topic.
+3. topics can change with time (created; changed)
+4. knowledgeable people can change with time (long) (not be anymore as the topic has changed).
+5. the set of all topics are an evolving hierarchical knowledge graph. very much like google's knowledge graph.
+6. what makes something true in the end is the direct or indirect (secondary/tertiary) impact it has had on many other topics, including its own.

+7. reproducibility:grouping stuff.
+8. a topic is defined by its community
+9. someone is considered knowledgeable if he has made many contributions to a topic (liked true infos), shared many impactfull informations true ones.
+10. an impactfull information is something that is shared by

 ### on using ML at the broad.

 I kinda feel that the sheer amount of data at the broad forces the com biologist to think about using it all.
-So we focus on crazy inference using the entirety of the matric only to relaize that the matrix is not big enough.
+So we focus on crazy inference using the entirety of the matrix only to realize that the matrix is not big enough.

-Maybe a better approach is to come back to the basics by trying to think about a very local and constrained problem related to the data we have but only using a very small sample of it. like prediction of one druf from one set of sequences.
-Here we really do not have the data to apply learning approaches. however, we now that we can create / learn a model that has a lot of prior (including basic genetic functionning. adding chemical modelling, drug information, structure. etc..)
+Maybe a better approach is to come back to the basics by trying to think about a very local and constrained problem related to the data we have but only using a very small sample of it. like prediction of one drug from one set of sequences.
+Here we really do not have the data to apply learning approaches. however, we now that we can create / learn a model that has a lot of prior (including basic genetic functioning. adding chemical modeling, drug information, structure. etc..)

 To arrive at the inference on this we would need to separate the inference into submodules.
-Some of them could leverage other datasets or modes, to learn the specific task they try to deal with (genomic interactio, protein interaction, etc...) out of this. we have a functionning model with little infernce ability.
+Some of them could leverage other datasets or modes, to learn the specific task they try to deal with (genomic interaction, protein interaction, etc...) out of this. we have a functioning model with little inference ability.
 However we still have a ton of data left. the matter is then only to scale thee model to use all the data at our disposal to improve accuracy and especially, improve results.